zowe/docs-site/docs/user-guide/certificate-configuration-scenarios.md

 :::

 :::tip **Tip**
 To assist you with determining the specific certificate configuration scenario that applies to your use case, see [Zowe certificates configuration questionnaire](./certificates-configuration-questionnaire.md).
-This questionnaire will guide you through quetions that leads to a specific configuration scenario.
+This questionnaire guides you through quetions that lead to a specific configuration scenario presented in this article.
 :::

 Zowe servers require both a keystore to store the certificates and a truststore to validate certificates.